 Pruning the walled garden: Inside China’s internet ecosystem

 Competitive concerns aside, the ubiquity of Chinese platforms means that censorship and surveillance is unavoidable.
-Companies in China have always been politically obliged to share user data with the government as requested, and this was formalised in 2017 with the Cybersecurity Law.
+Companies in China have always been politically obliged to share user data with the government as requested, and this was formalized in 2017 with the Cybersecurity Law.
 This law also made platforms directly responsible for any content they host, making them even more proactive in scrubbing their services of any sentiments that could be perceived as anti-government.
 The law was part of the increasing authoritarianism that China has experienced since Xi Jinping became president in 2013.
 The tools for censorship have certainly become more sophisticated in recent years – detecting images as well as text, for example.
 But the defining change of the past decade has been the increasing power that the government exerts over domestic and foreign companies alike.

 Weibo, for example, used to be a forum where critical views were often shared.
 This was particularly apparent in 2011, after a fatal high-speed rail crash in Wenzhou killed 40 people.
 Netizens flocked to Weibo to voice their outrage at the way the government handled the crash, arguing that the authorities were concealing the true damage of the tragedy.
 This was the “golden age of Weibo,” says Kuo, when it was “hard to go a week without some glaring instance of malfeasance being exposed by zealous Weibo watchers”.